top of page

 The noun 'paranoia' has its roots in Greek, stemming from the word 'paránoia,' which means 'mental derangement' or 'madness.'
 It entered the English language in the late 19th century to describe an intense and irrational fear or suspicion of others, often without any real evidence to support it.
 'Paranoia' has retained its original Greek essence, emphasizing a sense of mental disturbance or irrationality.
 It conveys the idea that those experiencing paranoia are gripped by unfounded and exaggerated fears, suspecting others of malevolent intentions when, in reality, there may be no basis for such suspicions.
 The term 'paranoia' encapsulates the complex and challenging nature of this psychological condition, where the mind creates threats that do not align with objective reality.

-Quiz: Find the meaning of the noun paranoia:
+Find the correct meaning of the noun paranoia:

 Try Again!